Observation

 Observe your own actions

-Observation is also about self-reflection.
-Watch how you interact with your child and ask yourself if you are truly supporting their independence.
+Observation works both ways.
+Watch how you interact with your child and ask yourself: am I truly supporting their independence?